-PHIL 250 MORAL PHILOSOPHY IS A COURSE OF STUDY WHICH EXAMINES THE CENTRAL ETHICAL SYSTEMS OF PHILOSOPHY IN DIALOGUE WITH CHRISTIAN PRESUPPOSITIONS AND WITH A LUTHERAN UNDERSTANDING OF LAW AND GOSPEL.
+PHIL 250 MORAL PHILOSOPHY (w) IS A COURSE OF STUDY WHICH EXAMINES THE CENTRAL ETHICAL SYSTEMS OF PHILOSOPHY IN DIALOGUE WITH CHRISTIAN PRESUPPOSITIONS AND WITH A LUTHERAN UNDERSTANDING OF LAW AND GOSPEL.
 PARTICIPANTS WILL STUDY CLASSICAL AND CONTEMPORARY SOURCES OF ETHICAL FOUNDATIONS IN THE WESTERN TRADITION.
 ANALYTICAL METHODS OF PHILOSOPHICAL INQUIRY ARE EXPLAINED AND APPLIED.
 CASE STUDIES PROVIDE OCCASIONS FOR FOSTERING IN-DEPTH CLASS DISCUSSIONS AND APPLICATION OF ETHICAL THEORIES, PRINCIPLES, AND TOOLS.
+FULFILLS THE PHILOSOPHICAL FOUNDATIONS CORE REQUIREMENT.
 3 CREDITS.